Puksta Scholars Program

 Who can apply?

-Incoming first-year students who are Denver residents and have financial need can apply for the Puksta Scholars Program after receiving their letter of acceptance from DU's Office of Admission.
-Scholarship recipients will be selected on the basis of demonstrated financial need defined as Pell eligible with at least $6000 of federal need not met with grant and/or scholarship aid.
-Scholarship recipients must also have resided in Denver for at least three (3) years prior to receiving the scholarship and will be expected to provide proof of residency to the Puksta Foundation if awarded the scholarship.
+Incoming first-year students who are Colorado residents and have financial need can apply for the Puksta Scholars Program after receiving their letter of acceptance from DU's Office of Admission.
+Scholarship recipients will be selected based on demonstrated financial need, defined as eligible for the federal Pell Grant (as determined by the FAFSA).

 • Selection Criteria